feature-image

 Imago

-Jannik Sinner stormed into the final of the BNP Paribas Open with a commanding 6-2, 6-4 win over Alexander Zverev, never surrendering his serve.
-The victory sent the Italian into his 10th ATP Masters 1000 final and another shot at glory in Indian Wells.
+Jannik Sinner stormed into the Indian Wells final with a commanding 6-2, 6-4 win over Alexander Zverev, never surrendering his serve.
+The victory sent the Italian into his 10th ATP Masters 1000 final.
 Ahead of the title clash with Daniil Medvedev, Sinner also shared an update on his injury while addressing the toll the intense Californian desert heat has taken on players.

 Watch What’s Trending Now!